stefannovasky/ReviewAPI/README.md

 - the authenticated user can update his name, password and profile picture
 - the authenticated user can see my profile
 - the authenticated user can see the profile of other users
-- authenticated user can see other users' favorite opinions
+- authenticated user can see other users' favorite analysis
-- the user can list opinions
+- the user can list analysis
-- the authenticated user can see their opinions
+- the authenticated user can see their analysis
 - the authenticated user can see their favorite opinions
-- the authenticated user can create a revision
+- the authenticated user can create an analysis
-- the authenticated user can update his revision
+- the authenticated user can update his analysis
-- the authenticated user can delete his revision
+- the authenticated user can delete his analysis
-- the authenticated user can favorite a review
+- the authenticated user can favorite an analysis
-- the authenticated user can remove favorite from a review
+- the authenticated user can remove favorite from an analysis
-- the authenticated user can comment on a revision
+- the authenticated user can comment on an analysis
 - the authenticated user can update his/her comment
 - the authenticated user can delete his/her comment